Childs bedroom with the bed empty and disheveled

 Researchers are still trying to understand what causes narcolepsy.
 The leading idea is that it develops from a combination of factors including:2

-1. Autoimmune disorders: The immune system may mistakenly attack brain cells that produce hypocretin.
+• Autoimmune disorders – The immune system may mistakenly attack brain cells that produce hypocretin.

-2. Family history: About 1 in 10 people with type 1 narcolepsy report that it runs in their family.
+• Family history – About 1 in 10 people with type 1 narcolepsy report that it runs in their family.

-3. Brain injuries: Rarely, narcolepsy can begin from trauma to parts of the brain that regulate wakefulness and sleep.
+• Brain injuries – Rarely, narcolepsy can stem from trauma to parts of the brain that regulate wakefulness and sleep.

 Kids 6 and younger are rarely diagnosed.
 As you get older, the chances of being diagnosed increase.
 For example, about 7 out of every 100,000 children 7 to 11 years old will be diagnosed with narcolepsy.
 But this number rises to 24 out of every 100,000 adolescents 12 to 17 years old.
-The onset of narcolepsy symptoms in kids peaks around age 15.3,4
+The onset of narcolepsy symptoms in kids peaks around age 15.
+The symptoms may not come on all of a sudden, and they may not all appear at the same time.
+It can take years.
+There may also be a significant delay between the onset of symptoms and reaching an official diagnosis.3,4

 What are the symptoms of narcolepsy in children?